Do I need to be Mennonite to attend EMU?

 While EMU has a strong Mennonite student presence on campus, more than half of our student body comes from a variety of other faith traditions.
 Some come from other Christian denominations, some from other faith traditions, and others with no specific religious affiliation.
 More than 30 religious groups are represented on campus from all over the world.

 Mennonites at EMU and peace-oriented Catholic and Protestant groups have much in common.
 Mennonites are distinctive among followers of Christ in being among the group of “historic peace churches,” along with the Church of the Brethren and Quakers.1

-EMU, however, is an institution of Mennonite Church USA, whose members cannot be identified by their appearance.
-Most live in modern homes, drive fuel-powered vehicles, and pursue higher education and professions as do other Americans.
+EMU, however, is an institution of Mennonite Church USA, whose members generally cannot be identified by their appearance.
+These church members live in modern homes, drive vehicles, and pursue higher education and careers as do other Americans.
 Many Mennonites do, however, embrace “simple living” in order to respect God’s earth and consume fewer resources.
 This “more-with-less” lifestyle can include common sense reusing and recycling in addition to growing vegetables to preserve for use year-round, alternative transportation (bicycles!), and thrift shopping.

-Things you will find
+Things you will likely find

 - Campus worship with music.
-Mennonites are renowned for their mastery of four-part a cappella singing, but the campus also bustles with instrumental music (both classical and contemporary), global music sparked by international travel and students, and contemporary worship events.
+Mennonites are renowned for their mastery of four-part a cappella singing, but campus also bustles with instrumental music (both classical and contemporary), global music sparked by international travel and students, and contemporary worship events.